 • Submit late Reports of Foreign Bank accounts for the last six years

 • Complete form 14653 (We can also help compete this form and review the explanation statement required)

 Continued filing of US returns and foreign bank reports will be required unless the individual decides to renounce their US citizenship (briefly discussed below).

 Some US persons, who (for example) have no intention of ever living in the US, may consider expatriating, i.e. renouncing their US citizenship.
 This means that they would no longer be considered to be a US person from the date that of expatriation.
 In the year of expatriation, they would be required to report their worldwide income on a US tax return up to the date that they expatriated and only income from US sources thereafter.
 Once expatriated, they would not be required to file future US tax returns (unless of course they were in receipt of certain US sourced income).

-Anyone considering expatriating should also seek US immigration advice).
+Anyone considering expatriating should also seek US immigration advice.
 In addition, they would have needed to have had filed at least 5 years of US tax returns before the tax year in which the expatriation occurs.
-Therefore for someone looking to expatriate during 2018 will need to have filed prior year US tax returns from 2013 through to 2017.
+Therefore for someone looking to expatriate during 2020 will need to have filed prior year US tax returns from 2015 through to 2019.